adiatzmony/jfrog-quickstart-examples/README.md

-# JFrog QuickStart Guide Examples (Free Cloud Subscription)
+# JFrog QuickStart Guide Examples

 The JFrog Platform is an enterprise-ready automated end-to-end DevOps platform, ideal for managing all of your software releases from code to production.